 As a former classroom teacher, Erika is intentional about disrupting the school-to-prison pipeline.
 She has implemented culturally savvy pedagogical practices in metropolitan area schools and community centers across the nation and in Cape Town, South Africa.
 She has also designed theater-based creative action curricula for various arts organizations, including People’s Theatre Project.

+She is the founder of The For Colored Girls Project, UW-Madison’s first theater ensemble exclusively for women of color, and The Love Well Series, a Dallas-based citywide monthly teach-in for Christian leaders, designed to foster education about social injustice in an American context.
 Erika is an associate organizer with the #LetUsBreatheCollective, a Chicago-based alliance of artists and activists.
 In 2016, she co-organized and launched Freedom Square—a 41-day occupation of a Chicago police torture site that became a nationally recognized community laboratory for police abolition and divestment.
 She is also an artistic associate of Black Lives, Black Words International Project.
-Currently, Erika resides in Brooklyn where she serves as the Assistant Executive Director of Black Women’s Blueprint, a civil and human rights organization that works to develop a culture where women and girls of African descent are fully empowered and where gender, race, and other disparities are erased.

 Facebook: Erika Dickerson-Despenza | IG: @erikajanea